mesonbuild/meson/docs/markdown/Reference-manual.md

   - `compile_args`, compile arguments to use
   - `dependencies`, other dependencies needed to use this dependency
-  - `include_directories`, the directories to add to header search path
+  - `include_directories`, the directories to add to header search path, must be include_directories objects or, since 0.50.0, plain strings
   - `link_args`, link arguments to use
   - `link_with`, libraries to link against
   - `link_whole`, libraries to link fully, same as [`executable`](#executable)